kevin-montrose/Cesil/README.md

 ## ITypeDescriber

 The two methods on `ITypeDescriber` (`EnumerateMembersToSerialize` and `EnumerateMembersToDeserialize`) are used to discover which members to de(serialize) on a type.
-By default, the instance of `DefaultTypeDesciber` in `TypeDescribers.Default` is used.
+The method `GetInstanceBuilder(TypeInfo)` is used to control how instances of a type are acquired during deserialization.

 The default type describer (de)serializes public properties, honors `[DataMember]`, and looks for `ShouldSerializeXXX()` and `ResetXXX()` methods.
+It requires deserialized types have a parameterless constructor, which is used to create new instances.

 `ManualTypeDescriber` and `SurrogateTypeDescriber` are provided for the cases where you want to explicitly add each member to be
 (de)serialized or when you want to act as if the type being serialized was in fact another (surrogate) type.